mgroves/EmpiriCall/README.md

 The result is: **empirical evidence**.

-# I don't want to use db4o or SQL+Entity Framework
+# I don't want to use SQL+Entity Framework like in your provider

 You can write your own data provider that uses MySQL, SQL with some other ORM, Raven, whatever you want.

-Create an implementation of IDependencyResolver that will return the various DB command/query objects (see SqlServerResolver and Db4oResolver for examples).
+Create an implementation of IDependencyResolver that will return the various DB command/query objects (see SqlServerResolver for examples).

 Create implementations of the various queries/commands and handlers.
 There are only 5 at the time of this writing:
 ```